b1naryth1ef/csgofort/app/market/README.md

-# PriceDex
+# Market
-PriceDex is a simple steam crawler/API for the steam community market.
-It is used to track and analyize market statistics over time, as well as get the current market price of any item.
+Market is a Fort tool for storing, querying, and analyising steam community market data.
+It consists of a crawler, api, and web frontend.

+## Terminology

+### MIPP
+A MIPP is a Market Item Price Point, which represents a set of volume/price data for a certain period in time.